m4ttsch/omscs-notes-notes/computer-networks/transport-and-application-layers.md

 Step 1: The TCP client sends a special segment, (containing no data) and with SYN bit set to 1.
 The Client also generates an initial sequence number (client_isn) and includes it in this special TCP SYN segment.

-Step 2: The Server upon receiving this packet, allocates the required resources for the connection and sends back the special ‘connection-granted’ segment which we call SYNACK.
+Step 2: The Server upon receiving this packet, allocates the required resources for the connection and sends back the special ‘connection-granted' segment which we call SYNACK.
 This packet has SYN bit set to 1, ack field containing (client_isn+1) value and a randomly chosen initial sequence number in the sequence number field.

 Step 3: When the client receives the SYNACK segment, it also allocates buffer and resources for the connection and sends an acknowledgment with SYN bit set to 0.